 Religion and Entertainment in American History

-The average woman or man on the street might not automatically associate “religion” and “entertainment.”
+The average woman or man on the street might not automatically associate religion and entertainment.
 The latter might seem to be secular by design or default.
-The former lends itself to words like “sacred,” “holy,” “worship,” “ritual,” and maybe even “humorless.”
-America’s arch-gadfly H. L. Mencken may have best expressed this thinking with his witticism about Anglo-America’s founding faith.
+The former lends itself to words like sacred, holy, worship, ritual, and maybe even humorless.
+America’s arch-gadfly, H. L. Mencken may have best expressed this thinking with his witticism about Anglo-America’s founding faith.
 “Puritanism,” he quipped, could be summed up as “the haunting fear that someone, somewhere, may be happy.”

-Other similar critics over the ages have acknowledged that religion pairs with entertainment only in the most sordid or crass fashion.
+Similar critics over the ages have acknowledged that religion pairs with entertainment only in the most sordid or crass fashion.
 A variety of examples come to mind: the televangelist as electronic huckster; the flashy, vacuous self-help guru; Jim Bakker selling buckets of food for the impending apocalypse on cable TV as gospel songs play in the background; or the kitschy torch songs of 1980s evangelical soft rock groups.
 In this sense, in 2015 the Washington Post, reported on the antics of late night satirist John Oliver.
 The British comedian dubbed himself “Megareverend” and “CEO of Our Lady of Perpetual Exemption.”
 He established his ostentatious church “to test the legal and financial limits of what religious entities are able to do.”
 It is not surprising that so many Americans seem to think that the mix of religion and entertainment comes off as a lamentable, gaudy baptizing of P. T. Barnum.

 Of course, Mencken was making a rhetorical point.
 John Oliver was scoring an important political point.
 But amusement and religiosity were not mutually exclusive.
 Likewise, religious entertainment is not always flim-flam or fraud.
 Religious communities and believers of many faiths enjoyed diversions, large outdoor revivals, spirited music, and more direct forms of entertainment.
 American Catholics, Jews, Muslims, Native Americans, Protestants, and many others have long embraced entertainment and even pop culture, or found ways to reach external and even international audiences.
 In 2011, the New York Times reported on the Islamic American hip-hop group Native Deen.
 “Some more famous Muslim rappers, like Mos Def and Lupe Fiasco, are open about their religion,” the paper noticed, “but do not make it a main focus of their art.
 Native Deen, by contrast, writes conspicuously Muslim lyrics.
 As a result, said Mr. Salaam, who joined us late at the bakery, the group’s music is particularly popular among youth from observant families.”
-In the previous one-hundred years, evangelicals and pentecostals made similar use of pop music as well as film, radio, and large-scale, heavily-promoted revivals.
-Church bazaars, fairs, church picnics, fundraising suppers, dramatic performances, evangelical and Catholic feature films, and similar diversions were a regular feature in the 19th and 20th centuries.
+In the previous one hundred years, evangelicals and Pentecostals made similar use of pop music, as well as film, radio, and large-scale, heavily promoted revivals.
+Church bazaars, fairs, church picnics, fundraising suppers, dramatic performances, evangelical and Catholic feature films, and similar diversions were regular features in the 19th and 20th centuries.

 Defining Entertainment